 The Reality of Recruiting- How Big is Our Reach?

-However, even those self-reliant employers use us when they want to find the very best candidates for specific positions, and when their in-house team is having trouble filling the position.
-If you want to work with recruiters that routinely fill the tough openings, GRA is your best choice.
+However, even many of those self-reliant employers use us when they want to find the very best candidates for specific positions, and when their in-house team is having trouble filling the position.
+If you want to work with recruiters that routinely fill the tough openings, Gary Richards Associates is your best choice.